Back to blog

 What Does SNAP EBT Generally Cover?

-• Dairy Products: Milk, cheese, yogurt, butter, and other dairy items.
+• Dairy Products: Milk, cheese, yogurt, and butter.

 What SNAP EBT Does Not Cover